icidasset/icidasset/src/Writings/health-fitness.md

 - Vegetables, legumes, herbs and seeds are the most important.
   Eggs, meat, diary and fermented foods go second.
   Add at least one prebiotic food to every meal <small>(more on this later)</small>.
+- Next to stress, your immune system largely depends on your digestive health and vitamin D levels.

 ### Carbohydrates